-As of June 30, 2022, the Public Works Authority funds had no capitalized assets that were not being depreciated or had not been depreciated.
-Depreciation is computed using the straight-line method of depreciation over the estimated useful lives of the assets.
+As of June 30, 2022, the Public Works Authority had no capitalized assets that were not being depreciated or had not been depreciated.
+Depreciation is computed using the straight -line method of depreciation over the estimated useful lives of the assets.
 Assets are recorded at cost or their estimated fair market value for those assets where recorded were not available.
-Depreciation was recorded in the amount of \$203,493 for the Public Works Authority funds.
+Depreciation of \$51,895 for the Public Works Authority was recorded as follows: Sewer System Upgrade - \$28,195 and Industrial Incubator - \$23,700.
+All depreciation in the Public Works Authority was charged to the sewer department except for the Industrial Incubator.
+Depreciation for the Industrial Incubator is charged to economic development in the government wide financial statements and to general depreciation in the proprietary fund type statement of revenues over expenditures and changes in net assets.